Deutsch: Überentwicklung / Español: Sobreurbanización / Português: Superdesenvolvimento / Français: Surdéveloppement / Italiano: Sovrasviluppo

 - Economic Disparities: Local communities may face marginalisation and reduced access to resources, while benefits are concentrated among developers.

-- Regulatory Gaps: Weak environmental regulations or enforcement exacerbate the effects of overdevelopment.
+- Regulatory Gaps: Weak environmental regulations or Enforcement exacerbate the effects of overdevelopment.

 Similar Terms

-- Coastal Overexploitation: Unsustainable use of coastal resources, such as overfishing and deforestation of mangroves.
+- Coastal Overexploitation: Unsustainable use of coastal resources, such as Overfishing and deforestation of mangroves.

 - Urban Sprawl: Uncontrolled expansion of urban areas into natural landscapes, including coastal zones.